...................My Backyard Flock

 So while enjoying all the new fuzzy members of the flock it suddenly came to me..
 "Where on earth am i going to keep all these animals?!"
-And so I went up to my dad asking if we could build a duck coop and he agreed to help.
+And so I went up to my dad asking if he could help build a duck coop and he agreed to help.

 Hm?
 Oh... you're still here?
 Wow really?
-(You really need another hobby besides chickens) Well If you're still here might as well share a couple more pictures but uh..
-Yeah I think that's it.
-So enjoy I guess..
+(You really need another hobby besides raising chickens) Well If you're still here might as well share a couple more pictures.
+Enjoy~

 (The one and only famous model Squishy the White Easter Egger~)